We are not original and we were not alone.

-These folks are as privileged as we are, and as many of our contemporaries at home are, in terms of race, native language, income and education.
-(Being white, English speaking, and American affords privilege in many places in the world).
-Nobody handed them the opportunity to travel with their children on a silver platter, nor were they swept up by a tornado.
+These folks are as privileged as we are, and as many of our contemporaries at home are.
+Having the freedom, know-how, and means to travel the world is a great privilege.
+However, nobody handed them the opportunity to travel with their children on a silver platter, nor were they swept up by a tornado.
 They chose this experience, and with that choice came some risk.

 We met lots of families virtually on Facebook groups (Worldschoolers and Families On The Move).
 These groups gave us thoughtful and specific advice on just about anything that came up along our way: how to renew visas, how to find babysitters or a decent Dr. in themiddleofnowhere, how to handle homesicknesses, which trekking company to use in somemountaintown; you name it, someone on those groups has been there, no matter how remote “there” is, and has a suggestion (or two!) – which, needless to say, was immensely helpful and supportive.